industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install.md

 **IE Energy Manager**

-The data will be committed to the Energy Manager to show them in a clear way The total energy consumption, the energy consumption per bottle and the associated costs should be shown
+The data will be committed to the Energy Manager to show them in a clear way.
+The total energy consumption, the energy consumption per bottle and the associated costs for each line should be shown.

 ![EnergyManageroverview1](graphics/EnergyManager_overview1.png)